 Break in Service rules.
-If you stop working for us, you may "lose" credit for certain eligibility service under the Plan's Break in Service rules.
-For this purpose, you will have a Break in Service if you are terminated for a period of at least 12-consecutive months.
+If you do not work a sufficient number of hours during a year, you may "lose" credit for certain eligibility service under the Plan's Break in Service rules.
+For this purpose, you have a Break in Service if you work less than 501 Hours of Service during a year.
 The Plan Administrator monitors the Break in Service rules and can provide you with additional information on the effect of these rules.
 While these eligibility Break in Service rules may delay you from participating in the Plan, they will never cause you to lose any benefits you have already become entitled to.